 Suddenly, she began coughing and convulsing.
 Her thin chest bowed while she struggled to breathe through the inflamed bronchial tubes and lesion encrusted lungs.
 Seeming to notice the child for the first time, she laid him gently on the deck.
 Accustom to this ritual the infant did not cry, but instead rolled on his blanket and smiled up at the tropical sky.

 Trembling, she took a glass vial from her blouse, bit off the top, and drank the green fluid.
 Even where I sat, amid the drying fish and engine oil, I smelled the odor of mint.
 Her coughing ceased and the woman, motionless except for her wide and darting eyes, paused to assess her condition.
-Satisfied she would yet live (for awhile anyway), she began clearing her airways by bracing against the gunwale and hitching like a vomiting dog.
+Satisfied she would yet live, she began clearing her airways by bracing against the gunwale and hitching like a vomiting dog.

 Having hauled the streaked sputum from its passageway, she gathered it behind her teeth, leaned over the side and spat.
 The glob pancaked out, undulated a few seconds, then fluttered beneath the tinted waves like a great crimson insect and disappeared.
 Looking both amazed and exhausted, she watched it go.